connormack/Car-Park-Finder/docs/deployment.md

 UC3: As a motorist, I want to find the nearest free car park so that I can park my vehicle for free of charge

+The following set of screenshots represents an user guide to achive the objective of locating the nearest free of charge car park in Bristol.

 ![Insert screenshots here](images/UC3-UserGuide1.PNG)

 ![Insert screenshots here](images/UC3-UserGuide2.PNG)